xu-yuan1/openvino-docs/pages/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.rst

     * - Permute
       -
     * - RNN
-      - Not supported for some custom cells
+      - Not supported for some custom cells.
     * - ReLU
       -
     * - RepeatVector